nickmyku/HeavySwitch/README.md

 | 1 | is the script running? | 'script_terminated', 'script_started' |
 | 2 | is the bridge connected? | 'bridge_disconnected', 'bridge_connected' |
 | 3 | is the switch.py main loop running? | 'loop_terminated', 'loop_running' |

+The _status.py_ script will increment the error counter by one if one of the following instances occur:

+* The difference between the current timestamp and the file timestamp is greater than 5 seconds
+* The _switch.py_ script has been terminated
+* The bridge was disconnected
+* the main loop in _switch.py_ is not running

+if the error count exceeds 120 an email will be sent alerting you that a persistent error has occured, the _status.py_ script will only send one email every 86400 seconds (1 day).
+Also if the error disappears before the count reaches 120, the error count will be reset to zero.
+The 120 number was choosen because the _status.py_ script only runs twice a second, assuming the runtime is short (it is) that means that the error has to persist for one minute before an alert email is sent

 ###LED Status